Skip to content

 Example

-Let's walk through a Program Execution Policy configuration to see rule creation in practice.
-We'll start with the following policy configuration, which will alert on any program executing.
+Here's an example of a Program Execution Policy configuration so you can see rule creation in practice.
+Start with the following policy configuration, which will generate an alert for any program that starts.

 Program Execution Policy Example: